Mrrvm/Database-Course/Labs/README.md

 # Labs resolutions
-(This might not be completely correct)
+(This might not be completely correct.
+Exercises that aren't listed are just follow-throughs.)

 - [Lab 1](#lab-1)
 - [Lab 2](#lab-2)